 Volkmar Klien’s work has been awarded numerous prizes and awards, amongst these State Scholarships for Composition of the Republic of Austria, an Honorary Mention at Ars Electronica, the Max Brand Prize for Electronic Music, the Scholarship of the Vienna Symphonic Orchestra, the Alban Berg Stipendium and the Gustav Mahler Prize for Composition.

 In his artistic work Volkmar Klien can draw on experience gained in academic research.
 Having received a PhD in electroacoustic composition from the City University London he has held research positions at the Royal College of Arts in London, the Austrian Research Institute for Artificial Intelligence (OFAI) and the University for Music and Performing Arts Vienna.
-He is a professor for composition and director of the institute for composition and conducting at the Anton Bruckner University (Linz, Austria) as well as the curator for electronic music at the Alte Schmiede (Vienna).
+He is a professor for composition and director of the institute for composition, conducting and computer music at the Anton Bruckner University (Linz, Austria) as well as the curator for electronic music at the Alte Schmiede (Vienna).